How to Get a Mortgage

 - The buyer will be able to take possession of the home immediately after closing

 There may be other contingencies in place for you as well as the seller, depending on the situation.
-For example, the seller may ask to stay in the home for a week to 10 days in the event that they are buying a different home and need to arrange a mover.
+For example, the seller may ask to stay in the home for a week to 10 days if they are buying a different home and need to arrange a mover.
 Or, if you are looking at buying a home with some age on it, there may be necessary repairs.
 The repairs could be completed by the seller, or the sales price could be lowered, or some other arrangement could be made.

 When you make an offer and sign a contract, you will be asked to pay earnest money.
 This is normally 1% or maybe 2% of the home’s asking price.
 When you reach the closing, the money paid in earnest will be applied to the down payment of the home.